runjumplabs/dreammaker_fx/tutorial/echo_basic.md

 ```

+So you've just created a basic echo stomp box - congratulations!

 ## Running the effect on hardware
 ------

-As discussed in the installation section, be sure the LED near the USB jack is fading in / fading out.
-This means the platform is in bootloader mode and is ready to accept a new effect.
-If the LED is not doing this, press the reset button twice in quick succession.
+Navigate to Tools -> Serial Monitor.
+This will bring up the console log.
+When your effect configuration is processed on the Arduino processor, some information will be sent to the console letting you know how things were routed and everything is okay.
+You'll also see the telemtry data from the DSP too so you can see if any effect failed to initialize or something went wrong.

 Click the __Upload__ button in the upper-left hand side of the Arduino IDE (it's the arrow pointing to the right).
 Your code will compile and then download to the board.
 After a second or two, you'll hear the echo effect applied to any audio you send through the pedal!

 Once you have downloaded an effect, it is stored in memory on the pedal.
 If you disconnect the pedal and plug it in later, it will start up running the same effect.
 To overwrite the effect currently stored in the pedal, just press the reset button twice in quick success to upload a new effect.

-Navigate to Tools -> Serial Monitor.
-This will bring up the console log.
-When your effect configuration is processed on the Arduino processor, some information will be sent to the console letting you know how things were routed and everything is okay.
-You'll also see the telemtry data from the DSP too so you can see if any effect failed to initialize or something went wrong.